-We have developed these resources to help guide other organisations from our research findings and experience.
+We have developed the resources on these pages to help guide other organisations from our research findings and experience.

 Our team was selected by the Health Foundation, an independent charity, in October 2017 to be part of a £3.5 million improvement programme.
 The Scaling Up Improvement programme supports seven projects in the UK to take their proven healthcare innovation and make them work at larger scale to have a positive impact on patient outcomes.

-Our project builds on the work we have done so far and examines how we can work with a range of local and national partners including local commissioners, NHS England, NHS Digital and Microsoft to scale this up locally and nationally and develop standardised national level policy for the practice.
-The work will be evaluated by academic leads at the Nuffield Department of Primary Care Health Science at the University of Oxford.
+The project builds on work we have done so far and examines how we can work with a range of local and national partners including local commissioners, NHS England, NHS Digital and Microsoft to scale this up locally and nationally and develop standardised national level policy for the practice.
+The work has now been evaluated by academic leads at the Nuffield Department of Primary Care Health Science at the University of Oxford.

 Patient case study